 The duration of play therapy varies depending on the goals and the developmental stage of the child.
 It could go from a few weeks to several months, depending on the progress made by the child.

-Yes, play therapy can be effective in addressing behavior problems in children.
-Play therapy enables a child to express emotions, equips them with coping strategies, and develops alternative positive behaviors.
+Yes, play therapy can be effective in addressing behaviour problems in children.
+Play therapy enables a child to express emotions, equips them with coping strategies, and develops alternative positive behaviours.

 No, play therapy is not limited to children.
 Teenagers and adults can also benefit from play therapy if they are more attuned to expressing their thoughts through play-based methods.